n-studio/capistrano-3-rails-template/README.md

 Create a .rbenv-vars with all the data for development and add it to your .gitignore.

 2. Set up your DNS zones
-3. Install the packages you need your server! (ruby, nginx, passenger, rbenv, rbenv-vars, postgresql, libpq-dev, postgresql-contrib)
+3. Install the packages you need your server! (nginx, ruby, rbenv, rbenv-vars, monit, postgresql, libpq-dev, postgresql-contrib)
 4. Create a new user with ``adduser deploy --disabled-password``.
 Share a SSH key (``ssh-keygen -t rsa -b 4096``) with your server and another for the repository.
 Create a new postgresql user ``su - postgres`` ``psql`` ``CREATE ROLE deploy LOGIN PASSWORD 'my_password' SUPERUSER; CREATE DATABASE deploy WITH OWNER = deploy;``
 5. Add ``gem 'capistrano-3-rails-template', git: 'https://github.com/n-studio/capistrano-3-rails-template.git', group: :development`` to your Gemfile.
-You will probably need to add ``pg`` and ``therubyracer``.
+You will probably need to add ``pg``, ``unicorn`` and ``therubyracer``.
 Run ``bundle update``.
 Commit and push to your repository.
 6. run ``rails g capistrano:rails_template``
 7. set
 ```